benyanke/IAMAutoAudit/README.md

-# IAMAutoAudit - An IAM Account Security Auditor
+# IAMaudit - An IAM Account Security Auditor

 A tool designed to allow a user to audit IAM users and keys, ensuring credentials are being propery rotated.
 Designed to be run in Lambda, but could be run anywhere.